DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 ## S6b.
 East Treasury
 <span class="citation">This scene takes place in Chapter 13, Area X40.</span>

-This area is largely as described in <span class="citation">X40.
-Sealed Treasury (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X40SealedTreasury">X40.
+Sealed Treasury</a> (p.
 194)</span>.
 However, revise this area’s description to read as follows:

  <div class="description">
 <p>Piles of amber are heaped against the west and east walls of this stone room.
 The southeast corner holds an additional pile: a mound of treasure.</p>